 PO: Firstly, we’re committed to maintaining our games with updates and fixes, so Flight Control Rocket is very far from over.
 We've already started work on the first update and we're hoping that it won't be too far away.

-Can we hope to see Real Racing 3 coming out this year?
+Will Real Racing 3 come out this year?

 PO: For now, I'm focusing on the Flight Control Rocket launch since that's my thing.